 Instead, Cameron’s lump, which he nicknamed Sparky, would not go away.
 After an ultrasound, doctors confirmed it was a solid mass that should come out.
 Three days after his surgery in August, his parents heard the four words that would change their lives forever: “Your child has cancer.”
 They met with doctors at CHOP to learn about Cam’s treatment plan for his Ewing sarcoma.

 Cam has displayed such incredible strength to undergo numerous surgeries, blood sticks, dressing changes and other side effects from chemo.
+And he continued to smile and remain optimistic throughout everything he endured.
 He went from being an active child ready to start first grade and baseball season to beginning a battle to kick Sparky’s butt!
-He continues to smile and remain optimistic throughout everything he’s endured.
+Immediately upon completing treatment, Cam started playing baseball again, and even made the 7U Baseball Tournament Team.
+He went back to school in September and placed second in his first wresting tournament!

 Beyond all that, he has big dreams for the future.
 On top of playing professional baseball, Cam hopes to become a surgeon so he can help kids with cancer.